emqx/neuron-docs/en_US/module-plugins/module-driver.md

 #### **SLAVE**

-Required, Slave is the slave id or site number.
+Required, Slave is the slave address or site number.

 #### **ADDRESS**